lmstudio-ai/venvstacks/docs/file-formats.rst

      Added support for dynamic linking across layers on Linux and macOS (:ref:`release details <changelog-0.4.0>`).

+.. _package-indexes:

+* ``package_indexes`` (:toml:`table` mapping distribution package names to named ``uv`` indexes): by default, all layers are built with common tool configuration settings.
+  To allow different layers to *selectively* retrieve wheels from different indexes, layers may define a ``package_indexes`` subtable that is used to add to or override the ``uv`` ``sources`` configuration for that layer.
+  For example, one framework layer definition may specify ``package_indexes = {torch = "pytorch_cu128"}``,
+  while an alternate framework layer definition may specify ``package_indexes = {torch = "pytorch_cpu"}``.
+  Upper layers inherit the package index overrides of all of the layers they depend on.
+  A stack definition error is reported if a source override refers to an unknown index name, or if the collected source overrides for a given layer definition are inconsistent.
+  Note: retrieving several packages from an index server that contains *only* those packages may be tedious to specify when using this setting.
+In these cases, :ref:`priority indexes <priority-indexes>` may be a more appropriate setting to use.

 .. _priority-indexes:

 * ``priority_indexes`` (:toml:`array` of :toml:`strings <string>`):